UP floods: Adityanath says state govt stands with all citizens | Headlines

 With parts of Uttar Pradesh grappling with floods, Chief Minister Yogi Adityanath on Saturday said the life of every citizen is very valuable and his government stands with all people of the state.

-Addressing a gathering at Shahpur Mandi Parishad in Domariyaganj tehsil here, the CM said the flood-affected people are being provided with ration.
+Addressing a gathering at Shahpur Mandi Parishad in Domariyaganj tehsil of Siddharthnagar, the chief minister said the flood-affected people are being provided with rations.

 Adityanath had said on Friday that a total of 15 districts in the state have been affected by the deluge -- the third witnessed by the state this year.
-He had also conducted an aerial survey of the flood-hit areas in Gonda, Bahraich and Balrampur districts.
+He had also conducted an aerial survey of the flood-hit areas in Gonda, Bahraich and Balrampur districts on Friday.

 The CM said on Saturday that for the past two weeks, owing to heavy rains in Nepal, the water levels in rivers Rapti and Burhi Rapti have increased, leading to the flooding of nearby areas.
 Every effort is being made to provide help to the people of Domariyaganj and Naugarh tehsil.